MarkStokes-outlook/punk-society-site/README.md

 # Punk Society Site

-Public landing site for the Punk Society / ND Audit Network movement.
+Public landing site for the Punk Society movement and its Cognify standards work.
 This repo powers `www.punk-society.org` on GitHub Pages.

 ## Purpose